Ask South Broward Dentistry and Prosthodontics if our services are right for youMake an Appointment

 For ridge expansion procedures, the oral surgeon uses special instruments to divide the ridge bone while the inner and outer segments of bone are wedged apart.
 This creates a space between the divided sections of bone that can be filled with bone graft.
 Depending on the situation, simultaneous dental implants may be achieved during expansion.
 Additionally, the bone graft will need to be placed and mature for a few months before the implant can be placed.

-Your dentist at South Broward Dentistry and Prosthodontics will determine if ridge expansion is recommended for you.
+Your experienced provider at South Broward Dentistry and Prosthodontics will determine if ridge expansion is recommended for you.
 Call us at 954-456-5400 with any questions or to schedule a consultation.